Rapid Application Development

 User design phase

-In the user design phase, developers jump into work to build the user design through multiple prototype iterations.
+In the user design phase, rapid application developers jump into work to build the user design through multiple prototype iterations.
 In Rapid Application Development, this is the most labor-intensive phase and what sets it apart from other project management methods.
 Basically, during the user design phase, users and developers work hand in hand to develop models and prototypes that include all system processes, inputs, and outputs.

 During this interactive phase, users get to use and test each prototype of the product, at each stage, to ensure it is on the right path and that it meets or exceeds expectations.
 Users have the chance to provide continuous feedback so developers can quickly fix any bugs or defects in an iterative process.